dareoyeleke/OSI_1_7_defense_in_depth/README.md

 - Firmware and OS are assumed uncompromised at initial setup
 - Confidentiality is prioritized over high availability
 - Controls must not significantly disrupt daily analytics workflows

-📄 Detailed scope, assumptions, and tradeoffs are documented in:
-`/docs/00_scope_threat_model.md`

 ---

 ## OSI Control Mapping Overview